rust-lang/rustc-dev-guide/src/query.md

 }
 ```

 That is, they take an `&mut Providers` and mutate it in place.
-Usually
+Usually we use
-we use the formulation above just because it looks nice, but you could
-as well do `providers.type_of = type_of`, which would be equivalent.
+the formulation above as sugar, but it could be expressed as `providers.type_of = type_of`
-(Here, `type_of` would be a top-level function, defined as we saw
+which is equivalent, and so `type_of` would be a top-level function
-before.)
-So, if we want to add a provider for some other query,
+defined as we saw before.
+Furthermore, if adding a provider for some other
-let's call it `fubar`, into the crate above, we might modify the `provide()`
+query, let's call it `fubar`, into the crate above, we can modify the
-function like so:
+`provide()` function like so:
 ```rust,ignore
 pub fn provide(providers: &mut Providers) {
     *providers = Providers {